 22nd - 24th February 2019

-Day 1 starts with a steep climb out the back of Bushwillow on a trail that makes its way through the indiginous forest before breaking out into the grassland at the bas of Mount Gilboa in the heart of the Karkloof Range.
-The trail then explores parts of the Karkloof Nature Reserve in a spectacular and prtisitne grassland environment.
+Day 1 starts with a steep climb out the back of Bushwillow on a trail that makes its way through the indigenous forest before breaking out into the grassland at the base of Mount Gilboa in the heart of the Karkloof Range.
+The trail then explores parts of the Karkloof Nature Reserve in a spectacular and pristine grassland environment.
 This is when runners have their best chance at seeing any, or all, of the three different crane species found in the area.

 The course then descends back through the forest, past Rockwood, and through to the Karkloof Canopy Tour.
 Here runners are treated to some time off the clock where they can choose to experience two of the zip-lines.